Loestrin Birth Control Pills

 If you frequently forget to take your birth control pills as directed, contact your doctor and consider switching to another form of birth control.

 If you miss a reminder pill (brown pill) during the 7 day cycle it will have no effect, just skip it and continue with the rest of the pack until empty.

 Can you overdose on Loestrin?

 If you overdose on Loestrin, by taking more doses than your doctor recommends, you may experience severe nausea, vomiting, unusual vaginal bleeding, and other negative effects.
 Contact your doctor to discuss further.

-If you are experiencing severe pains, such as passing out or having trouble breathing, call 911 for emergency attention.
+If you are experiencing severe pain, passing out or having trouble breathing, call 911 for emergency attention.
 Otherwise, US residents should call the Poison Help line at 1 (800) 222-1222.
 Canada residents should call a provincial poison control centre.

 What to avoid while taking Loestrin